andrewdalpino/esm2-function-classifier/README.md

 # ESM2 Protein Function Caller

 An Evolutionary-scale Model (ESM) for protein function calling from protein sequences.
-Based on the ESM2 architecture and fine-tuned on the [CAFA 5](https://huggingface.co/datasets/andrewdalpino/CAFA5) dataset, this model predicts the gene oncology (GO) subgraph for a particular amino acid sequence - giving you insight into the protein's cellular composition, molecular function, and biological processes.
+Based on the ESM2 architecture and fine-tuned on the [CAFA 5](https://huggingface.co/datasets/andrewdalpino/CAFA5) dataset, this model predicts the gene oncology (GO) subgraph for a particular amino acid sequence - giving you insight into the protein's cellular component, molecular function, and biological processes.
 An additional model predicts the taxonomy of the protein from amino acid sequences.

 ## Install Project Dependencies